ptsteadman/notebook/essays/gray-man-style.md

 similar to the concept of normcore as it was originally defined by K-HOLE in 2013.[1]
 Note that this abstract concept is quite different to how normcore has been implemented in culture.
-Normcore differs from gray man in one key respect: the ostensible motivation behind each concept and practice.
+Normcore differs from gray man in one key respect: the motivations behind each concept and practice.
 K-HOLE says that normcore is "a path to a more peaceful life", through the realization that "adaptability leads to belonging and connection".
 Some stated motivations behind gray man include "keeping your preps, "avoiding kinetic confrontation", and "[staving] the impending onslaught of self-appointed have-nots".

 Normcore has a become an immediately recognizable look that makes cool people look even cooler.
 I think that the same sort of process will happen with the